 1 cup crunchy peanut butter 1/2 cup light brown sugar 1 egg 1/2 teaspoon baking soda 1/4 cup chopped peanuts

-1. Preheat oven 350°F. Coat baking sheet with nonstick cooking spray.
+1. Preheat oven to 350°F. Coat the baking sheet with nonstick cooking spray.
 2. In a large bowl, combine peanut butter, brown sugar, egg, and baking soda until well combined.
 Stir in peanuts.
 3. Place dough by teaspoonful’s on a nonstick baking sheet and press down with a fork to form ridges.
 Bake 12–14 minutes or until lightly browned.

 Nutritional info per serving